 for the limit of approaching in .
 The dummy variable is quite useful here, since neither nor have to be given names but can be given by formulas instead.
 (For example, is .)

 In the non-Hausdorff case, we can use the same notation but interpret it as referring to a subset of instead of an element of .
 Then this subset always exists; it just might be empty.
 Sometimes a capitalized is used to emphasize that this is now a set.
-This set could also be taken to be all of whenever is not a limit point of the appropriate kind, but this is likely to lead to confusion if not explicitly warned about.
+This set can also be taken to be all of whenever is not a limit point of the appropriate kind, but this is likely to lead to confusion if not explicitly warned about.

 Another notation, especially useful when is non-Hausdorff, but common even in the Hausdorff case, is